 This free flashcard app develops spelling and language skills and offers 23 different languages so it would also work for anyone desiring to learn a second language.
 The basic picture/word combinations are great for helping correct spelling for dyslexics.
-FREE for iTunes and Android
+FREE for iTunes

 6. Dyslexia Quest